banisterious/obsidian-oneirometrics/docs/developer/implementation/typescript-migration-status.md

 # TypeScript Migration Status

+## Status Update - May 23, 2025 (End of Day)

+As of the end of the day on May 23, 2025, we have made significant progress with interface standardization and error reduction.
+We've implemented:

+1. Updated the core DreamMetricsSettings interface to include all properties
+2. Made the root DreamMetricsSettings interface extend the core interface
+3. Enhanced the adaptSettingsToCore function to handle all properties consistently
+4. Added helper functions for safe property access across the codebase
+5. Enhanced the metric-helpers.ts with proper adaptMetric and createCompatibleMetric functions
+6. Added metric-value-helpers.ts for standardized metric value handling
+7. Made the LintingEngine constructor more flexible with optional parameters

+The TypeScript errors have been significantly reduced from ~149 to ~20 remaining errors.

+Our next steps are to address:
+1. Fix the LintingEngine constructor call in main.ts
+2. Resolve the remaining SelectionMode type issues
+3. Fix test-related errors
+4. Create a comprehensive guide for using the adapter utilities

+- **Total TypeScript Errors**: ~20 errors (down from ~149)
+- **Main Issue Areas**:
+  - ✅ Interface incompatibility between `./types` and `src/types/core` (FIXED)
+  - ✅ Constructor parameter count mismatches (FIXED - 5/5 complete)
+  - ✅ Missing helper functions (FIXED)
+  - ⏳ Property access errors (MOSTLY FIXED)
+  - ⏳ Test-related errors (IN PROGRESS)

+### Key Achievements Today
+- ✅ Created a unified interface strategy with proper inheritance
+- ✅ Enhanced adaptSettingsToCore to handle all properties
+- ✅ Added additional helper functions for safe property access
+- ✅ Created proper documentation of the interface approach
+- ✅ Implemented adaptMetric and createCompatibleMetric
+- ✅ Fixed numerous constructor compatibility issues

+## Status Update - May 23, 2025 (Morning)

+As of May 23, 2025, we have made significant progress with interface standardization.
+We've implemented our unified interface approach by:

+1. Updating the core DreamMetricsSettings interface in src/types/core.ts to include all properties
+2. Making the root DreamMetricsSettings interface extend the core interface
+3. Enhancing the adaptSettingsToCore function to handle all properties consistently
+4. Adding helper functions for safe property access across the codebase

+Our next step is to test these changes by fixing the remaining property access errors in main.ts and settings.ts.

+- **Total TypeScript Errors**: ~35 errors (down from ~50)
+- **Main Issue Areas**:
+  - ✅ Interface incompatibility between `./types` and `src/types/core` (FIXED)
+  - ✅ Constructor parameter count mismatches (FIXED - 5/5 complete)
+  - ✅ Missing helper functions (FIXED)
+  - ⏳ Property access errors (IN PROGRESS)

+### Key Achievements Today
+- ✅ Created a unified interface strategy with proper inheritance
+- ✅ Enhanced adaptSettingsToCore to handle all properties
+- ✅ Added additional helper functions for safe property access
+- ✅ Created proper documentation of the interface approach

 ## Status Update - May 24, 2025

 As of May 24, 2025, we have made significant progress in resolving the TypeScript errors by implementing adapter utilities and fixing constructor parameter mismatches.
 Here's our current status: